It was an honour to serve Kensington as your Member of Parliament from May 2015 to June 2017.

 I am a passionate supporter of all the cadets and youth organisations as they provide fantastic training for the next generation and give them great opportunities whilst keeping them safe.

 As Chairman of the Health and Public Services committee at the GLA, I worked with cross-party groups on helping children who have been taken into care, improving access to childcare, reducing fuel poverty, reviewing the provision of emergency services, including detailed work on the London Ambulance Service.

-Important topics I have included to be involved with include housing, education and healthcare needs.
-My experience as a local councillor has helped me to liaise with local and national organisations, from RBKC Social Services to the Department for Work and Pensions – giving a voice to those who struggle to be heard.
+My experience as a local councillor and member of parliament has helped me to liaise with local and national organisations, from Social Services to the Department for Work and Pensions – giving a voice to those who struggle to be heard.